| No. |

 followed by a boogie on the piano, and then a significant construction thought from George;

-Instrumental start and brief run-thru, much laughter on a bum note.
+Instrumental start (from previous reel) and brief run-thru, much laughter on a bum note.

 George has another idea to change the texture of the song: